 Results: Our team facilitated the process discussions with senior management and key stake holders, worked with senior management to implement them, and assisted in guiding negotiations for a new contract for managed relationships with an out sourced vendor improving millions in annual reimbursements.

-Independent Practice Association - Electronic Health Records, Meaningful Use
+Independent Practice Association - Electronic Health Records, Meaningful Use and Figliozzi Audit Preparation

 Our team helped a well-known IPA transition to Electronic Health Records, including the planning, software selection, and training of the administrative staff, physicians, and other personnel.
 Initially the client selected another EMR consulting team but the client felt its attestation would be diffult to defend if audited.
 Our team re-directed the effort, prepared all documentation for the attestation and assisted the client through the process

 Health Plan - HIPAA 5010 Transition, Architecture Review